-Getting started with Refunds
+Getting Started with Refunds

 The Refunds feature enables businesses to automate and simplify the process of issuing customer refunds.
 Built on Lean’s existing payout infrastructure, it allows clients to initiate refunds seamlessly.
 The feature automatically identifies the connected Payout account and processes a reverse transaction, refunding the payment directly to its original source